aria2/aria2/doc/manual-src/en/aria2c.rst

 .. option:: --rpc-save-upload-metadata [true|false]

-  Save the uploaded torrent or metalink meta data in the directory specified by :option:`--dir` option.
-The file name consists of SHA-1 hash hex string of meta data plus extension.
+  Save the uploaded torrent or metalink metadata in the directory specified by :option:`--dir` option.
+The file name consists of SHA-1 hash hex string of metadata plus extension.
 For torrent, the extension is '.torrent'.
 For metalink, it is '.meta4'.
 If false is given to this option, the downloads added by :func:`aria2.addTorrent` or :func:`aria2.addMetalink` will not be